How a stablecoin holds its peg

 The mechanism a coin uses determines how it survives stress.
-These six explainers map each design — what produces the peg, where it tends to fail, and which Pharos signals fire first when it does.
+These explainers map every tracked design: what produces the peg, where it tends to fail, and which Pharos signals fire first when it does.

 Start Here